Join the journey.

 Interning at KRM offers you a career head start.
 Learn about refugee resettlement and gain practical nonprofit experience.

-- Internship applications are now being accepted for Summer and Fall 2018
+- Internship applications are now being accepted for Spring and Summer 2019

 - Minimum requirements: 8 hours per week, at least 8 weeks, and at least 80 hours total